On packing dijoins in digraphs and weighted digraphs: Introduction

 A \emph{super source} in a digraph is a source that has a directed path to every sink; a \emph{super sink} is defined similarly.
-It has been conjectured that $[\wt,\tau]$ is true for weighted digraphs $(D,w)$ where $D$ has a super source and a super sink~\cite{Guenin05}.
+It has been conjectured that $[[\wt,\tau]]$ is true for weighted digraphs $(D,w)$ where $D$ has a super source and a super sink~\cite{Guenin05}.
 Schrijver~\cite{Schrijver82}, and Feofiloff and Younger~\cite{FY1987}, proved this conjecture for \emph{source-sink connected} instances, i.e. digraphs in which every source has a directed path to every sink.

-It has been conjectured in a recent paper~\cite{Chudnovsky16} that $[\wt,\tau]$ is true for weighted digraphs $(D,w)$ where $D[\{a\in A:w_a\neq 0\}]$ is a spanning subdigraph of $D$ that is connected as an undirected graph.
+It has been conjectured in a recent paper~\cite{Chudnovsky16} that $[[\wt,\tau]]$ is true for weighted digraphs $(D,w)$ where $D[\{a\in A:w_a\neq 0\}]$ is a spanning subdigraph of $D$ that is connected as an undirected graph.
 In the same paper, this conjecture was proved in two special cases: $\tau=2$ and $D$ is planar (we revisit this result in \S\ref{sec:future}), or $\tau=2$ and $D[\{a\in A:w_a\neq 0\}]$ is a caterpillar subdivision.

-Finally, Woodall's Conjecture predicts that $[\tau]$ is true~\cite{Woodall78}.
-The correctness of $[\tau]$ for $\tau=2$ is folklore (see \cite{Schrijver03}, Theorem 56.3), which is convenient as the Decompose, Lift, and Reduce procedure in the unweighted setting only works for $\tau\geq 3$.
-The correctness of $[\tau]$, or even $[\tau;\pl]$, remains unknown for any $\tau\geq 3$.
-Recently, M\'{e}sz\'{a}ros~\cite{Meszaros18} proved the statement $[\tau,0]$ by using a general result on totally unimodular matrices; see Lemma 9 of that paper, the argument essentially proves $[\wt,\tau,0;\eqt]$.
-(Our proofs of $[\wt,\tau,1;\eqt]$ and $[\wt,\tau,2]$ use different techniques.)
-In an elegant fashion, he then combines $[\tau,0]$ with \emph{Olson's Lemma} from Number Theory to prove $[q]$ where $q$ is a prime power and the underlying undirected graph of $D$ is $(q-1,1)$-partition-connected.
+Woodall's Conjecture predicts that $[[\tau]]$ is true~\cite{Woodall78}.
+The correctness of $[[\tau]]$ for $\tau=2$ is folklore (see \cite{Schrijver03}, Theorem 56.3), which is convenient as the Decompose, Lift, and Reduce procedure in the unweighted setting only works for $\tau\geq 3$.
+The correctness of $[[\tau]]$, or even $[[\tau;\pl]]$, remains unknown for any $\tau\geq 3$.
+Recently, M\'{e}sz\'{a}ros~\cite{Meszaros18} proved the statement $[[\tau,0]]$ by using a general result on totally unimodular matrices; see Lemma 9 of that paper, the argument essentially proves $[[\wt,\tau,0;\eqt]]$.
+Then, in an elegant fashion, he combines $[[\tau,0]]$ with \emph{Olson's Lemma} from Number Theory to prove $[[q]]$ where $q$ is a prime power and the underlying undirected graph of $D$ is $(q-1,1)$-partition-connected.